DigammaF/folley/README.md

 Folley is a Rust-based logic proof assistant.
 It provides a REPL interface for working with logical formulas, terms, and proof steps interactively.

 Folley limits itself to theories with a finite domain of discourse.
+It relies on an extensive deductive apparatus.

 ## Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install) (latest stable version recommended)

-## Building the Project
+## Building

 1. Clone the repository or download the source code.
 2. Open a terminal in the project root directory.